What Is Charged-Off Debt?: How it Affects Your Credit

 Don’t Ignore a Charge Off

-Addressing an old debt that was charged off—whether through dispute, repayment, counseling, or time—can limit further harm and help rebuild your credit profile.
+Addressing a debt that was charged off, whether through dispute, repayment, counseling, or simply allowing time to pass within the reporting window, can limit further harm and support credit rebuilding.

-If you’re unsure how to proceed, speaking with a certified credit counselor can clarify options and help you avoid costly mistakes.
+If you are uncertain about your options, speaking with a certified credit counselor can help you evaluate next steps and avoid unnecessary missteps.

 Article written by